Lynette Long: Equal Visibility Everywhere

+Long's research on the lack of symbolic representation of women and its psychological impact on women and girls and been published widely.
+She is a frequent guest speaker at local and national events.

-Latchkey children
+Latchkey Children

 Long is responsible for coining the term latchkey kid and bringing to national attention the hidden plight of latchkey children.
 A former elementary and middle school principal, Long noticed her students wearing house keys on chains around their necks.
-She interviewed these students and found that they were often lonely or afraid during the two or three hours they spent home alone after school.
-These initial conversations led to exhaustive research, hundreds of interviews with latchkey children, their parents, and former latchkey children.
-The culmination of her work was published in The Handbook for Latchkey Children and Their Working Parents (with Thomas J. Long) and on my Own: The Kids Self-Care Book as well as in dozens of articles.
-Long's research has been reported by every major news outlet and in hundreds of magazine and newspaper articles.
+She interviewed these students and found that they were often lonely or afraid during the time they spent home alone after school.
+These initial conversations led to exhaustive research which included hundreds of interviews with latchkey children, their parents, and former latchkey children.
+The culmination of her work was published in The Handbook for Latchkey Children and Their Working Parents (with Thomas J. Long) and On My Own: The Kids Self-Care as well as in dozens of articles.
+Long's research on Latchkey Children has been reported by every major news outlet and in hundreds of magazine and newspaper articles.

-Media personality
+Media Personality

-Long has appeared on hundreds of radio and television programs as a child development expert including, The Today Show, Good Morning America, The Phil Donahue Show, Geraldo, and The Merv Griffin Show.
+Due to her groundbreaking research in a variety of areas Long has appeared as a guest on hundreds of radio and television programs including, The Today Show, Good Morning America, The Phil Donahue Show, Geraldo, and The Merv Griffin Show.
 She was selected as the national spokesperson for Thomas J. Lipton and Company and Pets are Wonderful.
-Long was the host of ONE ON ONE WITH DR. LYNETTE LONG a call-in radio program in Okinawa, Japan.
+Long was the host of ONE-ON-ONE WITH DR. LYNETTE LONG a call-in radio program in Okinawa, Japan.
 The program was hosted by the Armed Forces Network and was aimed at helping U.S. Service Members discuss problems related to the stress of overseas service.

 Professor

-Long was a college professor at the Loyola University in Baltimore, American University in Washington, DC and at the University of Maryland – University College.
+Long was a college professor at the Loyola University in Baltimore, Catholic University of America in Washington, DC and at the University of Maryland – University College, where she taught in both South Korea and Japan.
 Long has taught over thirty different courses in the areas of psychology, education and mathematics.

+Mathematics Education

+Dr. Long has published over 20 math books for elementary, middle, and high school students.
+Her books have been translated into Spanish and Indonesian.
+She has designed mathematics laboratories, written mathematics curricula, designed math games, and published articles on mathematics education in professional journals.
+She is the Founder of Color Math Pink, an award-winning website designed to improve girls’ math achievement.